10 Day Road Trip in Iceland

 Day 5: Lake Myvatn

-Halfway through your ten-day tour, dedicate the full day to exploring the breathtaking natural landscapes around Lake Myvatn.
+Halfway through your ten-day tour, we suggest dedicating a full day to exploring the breathtaking natural landscapes around Lake Myvatn.
 The order of your visits is entirely up to you, as they're all relatively close to each other.
 Leirhnjúkur, Hverir, Dimmuborgir, Grjótagjá and Hverfjall are all must-see attractions!
-Put the finishing touch on your day relaxing in the hot springs at Myvatn Nature Baths.
+Put the finishing touch to your day by relaxing in the hot springs at Myvatn Nature Baths.

 Day 6: Húsavik, Goðafoss & Akureyri

 Get an early start on day six to head to Húsavík, the best place to see whales in Iceland.
-There, as well as enjoying the unforgettable whale watching opportunities on offer, you can explore the charming fishing village and visit the museum dedicated to these enormous marine mammals.
+As well as enjoying the unforgettable whale watching opportunities on offer, you can explore the charming fishing village and visit the museum dedicated to these enormous marine mammals.

-Later, make your way south to Godafoss, where you'll soon understand why it earned the name "Waterfall of the gods".
-From there, you'll be able to re-join the Ring Road in the direction of Akureyri, the so-called capital of northern Iceland.
+Later, make your way south to Godafoss, where you'll soon understand why it has earned the name "Waterfall of the gods".
+From there, you'll be able to rejoin the Ring Road in the direction of Akureyri, the so-called capital of northern Iceland.

 Day 7: Trollaskagi & Stykkishólmur